pavan98765/Auto-WCEBleedGen/README.md

 ## YOLOv8-X Detection and Classification Model!

 We have trained a YOLOv8-X model specifically designed to identify bleeding regions in Wireless capsule endoscopy (WCE) images.
-This model is used for **both Detection and classification** problem.
+This model is used for **both Detection and classification** problems.
 By default it does Detection, and whenever we get detections (bounding boxes), we automatically classify the frames as bleeding, else non-bleeding.
 Visit [Testing_with_classification.py](Code/Testing_with_classification.py) and Model_Weights files to use it.

 ## How to Run